I was greeted with uncontrollable laughter by my family.

 Yet, I (and stunningly) my wife, were determined not to publicize my blog.

 This explains why you’ve never seen any annoying ads for my blog over on YouTube or on some billboard along a major freeway.
 That, and the fact that my wife won’t let me spend thousands of dollars promoting this blog might also have had a little something to do with it—but I digress.

 I had always dreamed—from age five on in fact—that one day I might achieve total anonymity by creating a blog on WordPress.

 The doctors told me that I must have been dreaming about doing a personal journal.
 But, then lightening struck, and aside from the smell of burning flesh (and a need for some new clothes) I managed to accomplish the exact same thing with this blog of mine—AND WITH EVEN FEWER READERS!

-(It’s here that I feel compelled to write the following disclaimer.)
+(Here I feel compelled to write the following disclaimer.)

 I’M A LEO!

-WELL I GUESS THE CATS OUT OF THE BAG NOW!
-I might as well come clean and tell you the rest of the story.
+WELL I GUESS THE CATS OUT OF THE BAG NOW so I might as well come clean and tell you the rest of the story.

-See, one day my youngest said, that the remote didn’t belong to me.
-I know, can you believe it?
-And then he went on to say that he wanted it back or he’d call mom—yesterday.
+See, one day my youngest said that the remote didn’t belong to me.
+Can you believe it?
+He then went on to say that he wanted it back or he’d call mom.

 The preceding was a public service announcement.